How to Make Water Kefir and Milk Kefir Plus Health Benefits

 5. Water Kefir: How to make it

-Introduction to Probiotics
+Introduction to Probiotics of Kefir

 Probiotics are an important, yet underestimated, part of life.
 Probiotics are beneficial bacteria.
 Not all bacteria are bad.
 In fact, there are many good one celled forms of these little fellas.
 They are in the ground helping plants to absorb nutrients through their roots.
 They are on your skin helping to guard and fight off bad bacteria.
 The most commonly known probiotics are in your gut, helping to digest your food, make nutrients, build your immune system and keep the bad guys under control.